uapasha/slamdata-docs/source/administration-guide.rst

 does not provide a database to connect to.
 As more databases are supported by SlamData they will be listed below.

 2.1 Databases
 ~~~~~~~~~~~~~

 Supported databases are listed in the following sections.
 As new
 target data sources are released they will be listed here.

 2.1.1 MongoDB
 '''''''''''''

-To connect to MongoDB click on the Mount |Mount Icon| icon in the upper
+To connect to MongoDB click on the Mount |Mount-Icon| icon in the upper
 right.

 A mount dialog will be presented: